Initialize instance store volumes on EC2 instances - Amazon Elastic Compute Cloud

 Note

-Some instance types with direct-attached solid state drives (SSD) and TRIM support provide maximum performance at launch time, without initialization.
-For information about the instance store for each instance type, see Instance store volumes.
+Instance types with direct-attached solid state drives (SSD) and TRIM support provide maximum performance at launch time, without initialization.
+For information about the instance store for each instance type, see Instance store volume limits for EC2 instances.

 If you require greater flexibility in latency or throughput, we recommend using Amazon EBS.